durkdev/DROP/DOCS/DESIGN/dr_char.md

    + In order to list the live DRC...
 I need to learn how to store a list of character objects in an objects' db
    + Before I do that, however, I'll need to make some DRC objects.
  3.  [ ] making a DRC
-   0. Ask user to pick a stat to get a bonus.
+   + Ask user to pick a stat to get a bonus.
 Stats are stored world.dr_rules.py
-   0. Then pick a profession
+   + Then pick a profession
-   0. pick a name and you're done
+   + pick a name and you're done
+   + behind the scenes picking ability scores stats and class should generate some other stats
+     + base AC, max HP
+     + attack and sneak bonus
    This creates a new DRC object base on the DR typeclass.
- 4. [ ] entering "town" as a DRC
+ 4. [X] play as a DRC
    Solving this involves learning how to call the puppet_character function from within my DR command.
+Ths works now.
+ 5. DRC clean up.
+   + in the game DRC's are subject to permadeath.
+Might as well build this soon.
+   + create a test command "die" to use for cleaning up indiviudal test chars.
+   + delete the DB object... but add to a graveyard file.
+   + create a "retire" command as well... archive the char for possible re-use later or monumentalize?